Defining Application

 1. Import GitHub Repository (Recommended)

-Connect your GitHub repository for automated CI/CD deployment with version control integration.
+GitHub repository connection enables automated CI/CD deployment with version control integration.

 Benefits: